JatinMehta007/tracker/README.md

 ---
 ## 🚀 Features

-- 📅 Select specific dates to view or edit habit data
+- 📅 Select specific dates to view or edit habit data.
-- 🧪 Track habits such as water intake, sleep, and screen usage
+- 🧪 Track habits such as water intake, sleep, and screen usage.
-- 💾 Data persistence using in-memory — easily extendable to a backend
+- 💾 Data persistence using in-memory — easily extendable to a backend.
-- ⚡ Fast and responsive UI with Tailwind CSS
+- ⚡ Fast and responsive UI with Tailwind CSS.
-- 🌐 Deployed on Vercel
+- 🌐 Deployed on Vercel.

 ---